 Ambergris Caye, Belize

 Outside of Australia, the largest barrier reef of 185 miles is located in Belize.
-There are numerous opportunities here to get up close and see rays, eels, and all types of bright colored fish.
-Dotting the Caribbean coastline are hundreds of atolls and cayes that are full of colorful coral that is sunk underneath the turquoise waters.
+There are numerous opportunities here to get up close and see rays, eels, and all types of bright-colored fish.
+Dotting the Caribbean coastline are hundreds of atolls and caves that are full of colorful coral that is sunk underneath the turquoise waters.

 Some of the finest options for snorkelers and divers can be found just off Ambergris Caye, which includes Hol Chan Marine Reserve along with shark ray alley which is full of nurse sharks that will gladly allow you to fulfill your fantasy of swimming with sharks.